SLV.Global Peer Mentor Handbook

 As this role comes with additional responsibilities, which will be discussed in further detail below, successful Peer Mentors are compensated with a reduction in placement fees (up to £400).
 To work out the total reimbursement we will reimburse Peer Mentors £50 per week (or equivalent currency) for each successful week in the role, paid at the conclusion of the placement.

-Providing Peer Mentors are promoted into the role and have completed their contract in full, payment will be issued in the final week of placement.
-Peer Mentors must complete the duration of their contract (usually 12 weeks in country) to be eligible for any reimbursement associated with the Peer Mentor role.
+Providing Peer Mentors are promoted into the role and have completed their volunteer agreement in full, payment will be issued in the final week of placement.
+Peer Mentors must complete the duration of their volunteer agreement (usually 12 weeks in country) to be eligible for any reimbursement associated with the Peer Mentor role.

 The Peer Mentor Role in brief